Safety

 • Open your banking app directly - navigate to Recent Transactions; a genuine credit appears here within seconds to two minutes

-• Use your bank's USSD balance code — works without internet, shows your real balance immediately, free on all networks
+• Use your bank's official USSD balance code - works without internet and shows your real balance or recent activity

 • Check the sender's account name - when a real transfer arrives, your bank confirms the sender's registered name; verify it matches who you are transacting with

-• Wait for the credit to clear before releasing — for amounts above ₦10,000, confirm the transaction has fully processed, not just notified
+• Wait for the credit to clear before releasing - for meaningful amounts, confirm the transaction has fully processed, not just notified

 • Never accept screenshots as proof - under any circumstances, for any amount, with any explanation offered